 - Our elected officials examine the review reports and discuss them.
 Then, they decide which projects will be funded.

 - The decision-makers are members of the Finnish scientific community, that is, distinguished professors or researchers in their fields.
-Academy officials do not make any funding decisions.
+Research Council of Finland officials do not make any funding decisions.

-- Political decision-makers do not participate in the Academy’s review process or decision-making.
+- Political decision-makers do not participate in the Research Council of Finland’s review process or decision-making.